 Shaking his head, "Neither do I, what would you say to leaving early?"

-"I say lead on good sir," Mag smiled.
+"I say lead on good sir," Mag smiled, taking his offered arm.

 Saying goodnight to the others, Erik and Mag departed.
 Still adorned in his black cloak and fedora, he boldly draped an arm around her shoulder during the moonless walk back.